jtanumihardja/jtanumihardja.github.io/README.md

 [insert image]

-## Project 3: Boston Craigslist Housing Analysis in R
+## Project 3: Boston Craigslist Housing Analysis in R (ongoing)

+This individual semester-long project for PPUA 5262 Big Data for Cities class in R. The project objective is to process, analyze and visualize Craigslist's Housing data in Massachusets.
+The main focus will be in Boston area, turning the big data into products that might benefit communities.
+Some of the analysis involves housing access, conditions, and equity across Boston’s neighborhoods.

+## Project 4: Visualization and Data Analytics in R (ongoing)

+This is a group project consisting 4 people for IE6600 Computation and Visualization in R.